Indigenous Fire and Rescue Employment Strategy FAQs

 Do you have to be extremely fit to apply?

 The role of a firefighter requires a high level of physical fitness.
-On the FRNSW website you can download a copy of the FireFit Training Guide and videos of each stage of the physical aptitude test (PAT) or you click on the link below:
+On the FRNSW website you can download a copy of the FireFit Training Guide and watch videos of each stage of the physical aptitude test (PAT).

 How do I find out more about being a permanent firefighter?